WoW-GPT/docs/README.md

 To remove this restriction and restore default behavior, use <code>!resetrole</code>.
 You will have to unset and set to assign a different role to the App.

+### Welcome Message Customization
+The <code>!recipes</code> command's message can be customized through two additional commands, <code>!settitle</code> and <code>!setmessage</code>.
+The following uses will configure the recipes' message to read like the above screenshot:

+<code>!settitle Welcome to the Guild Professions Tracker!</code>

+<code>!setmessages Click a recipe button to open the guild ownership book.
+You can also enter any recipes you own.</code>

 ## Frequently Asked Questions

 #### Do I need to set my recipes for each server that I'm on?